14 Best B2B Cold Email Templates to Get Your Leads' Attention

 • 16 new customers.

-So why did this sales email template work so well when others didn't?
-It feels human.
-The offer is intriguing without being pushy while the copy has the basic format and tone of an email you'd send to your mom or best friend.
-The salesperson's "idea" makes the email less aggressive and aligns with where the recipient is at the beginning of their buyer's journey.
-Plus, it proves credibility by including evidence of past success with another client.
+The offer is intriguing without being pushy.
+The copy has the basic format and tone of an email you could send to your mom or best friend.
+The salesperson’s "idea" makes the email less aggressive and aligns with where the recipient is at the beginning of their buyer's journey.

 2. B2B Email Template for Finding the Decision-Maker in the Company